Click here for "Frequently Asked Questions"

 We arrive late afternoon at our hotel in Ariel.
 Ariel in Hebrew means “lion of God” and the city was founded in 1978.
 In the Bible, Ariel was another name for Jerusalem (Isaiah 29:1-8).

-Day 19: Michmash, Bethel, Ai, Geba, Ramah, Gibeah, Anathoth, Bethany, Tekoa, Hebron, Solomon’s Pools, Biblical Communion Meal
+Day 19, Wed.
+June 5: Ai, Bethel, Michmash, Geba, Ramah, Anathoth, Bethany, Tekoa, Hebron, Solomon’s Pools

-We leave our hotel and head south leaving Samaria as we enter into Judea.
+We depart our hotel and head south leaving Samaria as we enter into Judea.
 Our first stop for the day is to visit the excavation site of Ai one of three Canaanite cities Joshua burned.
-Our next stop is to see Bethel (house of God) which was named by Jacob after he had a vision here of a stairway reaching to Heaven and saw angels and the Lord around it.
+Next, we stop at Bethel (house of God) which was named by Jacob after he had a vision here of a stairway reaching to Heaven and saw angels and the Lord around it.
 Then the Lord spoke to him and reaffirmed His covenant promise of the Land and future generations.
 Later, God appeared again to him here and changed his name from Jacob to Israel.
 Next we make a picture stop at the Michmash Valley where King Saul’s son Jonathan defeated the Philistine garrison.
 Back on the bus we pass by Biblical Geba where Saul camped with his army, then we go by Ramah the hometown of Samuel the Prophet.
 We go past Anathoth, a city of priests where Jeremiah lived.
-We leave Samaria and arrive at Bethany where Lazarus, Mary, and Martha lived to see the traditional location of the home of Lazarus and the tomb where he was raised from the dead.
+We arrive at Bethany where Lazarus, Mary, and Martha lived to see the traditional tomb where Lazarus was raised from the dead.
 We walk nearby to see the ruins where the house was located of Simon the leper who entertained Jesus at His last Shabbat evening meal when Mary anointed Him before His crucifixion.
 Back on the bus, we drive past Tekoa where the prophet Amos was a shepherd.
 We continue on to the city of Hebron to go inside the building Herod The Great built over the original cave tomb of the Patriarchs and their wives Abraham/Sarah, Isaac/Rebekah and Jacob/Leah.
 Next, we do a voluntary visit to the top of Tel Hebron (Tel Rumeida) to see ancient ruins from the time of Abraham, King David, and King Herod, plus have a spectacular view of the city.
 We then drive to the traditional location of the Oaks of Mamre where Abraham pitched his tent and built an altar to the Lord.
-Back on the bus we make a stop to take pictures of the large ancient Solomon’s Pools that Herod expanded to store the water to feed his aqueducts that ran to his palace at Herodium and to the Temple Mount at Jerusalem.
-The day ends with our last stay at a lodge in the quiet picturesque countryside of the Judean Hills.
+Back on the bus we make a stop to take pictures of the large ancient Solomon’s Pools that Herod expanded to store the water to feed his aqueducts that ran to his palace at Herodium and to his palace and the Temple Mount at Jerusalem.
+The day ends with a relaxing stay at a lodge in the quiet picturesque countryside of the Judean Hills.

-Day 20: Tel Aviv
+Day 21, Fri.
+June 7: Tel Aviv

 We depart for Ben Gurion Airport for our return flight home with lots of great memories and information.

-For additional information, contact John Hodges (Van) at: firstname.lastname@example.org or 708-331-4440
+For additional information, contact John Hodges at: firstname.lastname@example.org or 708-331-4440

 Limited Space – Reserve Early!